Politics of Namibia: Constitution

 The Constituent Assembly of Namibia produced a constitution which established a multi-party system and a bill of rights.
 It also limited the executive president to two five-year terms and provided for the private ownership of property.
 The three branches of government are subject to checks and balances, and a provision is made for judicial review.
 The constitution also states that Namibia should have a mixed economy, and foreign investment should be encouraged.

 The constitution is noted for being one of the first to incorporate protection of the environment into its text.
 Namibia is a democratic but one party dominant state with the South-West Africa People's Organisation in power.
 Opposition parties are allowed, but are widely considered to have no real chance of gaining power.

 While the ethnic-based, three-tier, South African-imposed governing authorities have been dissolved, the current government pledged for the sake of national reconciliation to retain civil servants employed during the colonial period.
 The government is still organising itself on both national and regional levels.

 The Constituent Assembly converted itself into the National Assembly on 16 February 1990, retaining all the members elected on a straight party ticket.

 President

 The Namibian head of state is the president, elected by popular vote every five years.
 Namibia's founding president is Sam Nujoma, who was in office for three terms from 21 March 1990 (Namibia's Independence Day) until 21 March 2005.
 Hifikepunye Pohamba was Namibia's second president serving from 2005 to 2015.
-Since 2015 Hage Geingob has been president of Namibia.
+Hage Geingob was president of Namibia from 2015 to 2024.
+Nangolo Mbumba was president of Namibia until 21 March 2025, when he was succeeded by Netumbo Nandi-Ndaitwah.